iamabubakarsuleiman/darey/DevPath/ReadM.md

-# DevPath - Responsive Landing Page 🚀
+# DevPath - Learng to code 🚀
 ## Objective:
 The goal of this project is to design and develop a responsive landing page for DevPath using HTML and CSS.
 The page should be visually appealing, mobile-friendly, and structured for a great user experience.